Categories

 • The vehicle or object ahead is not within your lane.

-• The vehicle ahead is shifted, not centered, or is shifted to one side of the lane.
+• The vehicle ahead is shifted, not centred, or is shifted to one side of the lane.

 Driving in Narrow Lanes